-Forgotten Voices employs nearly 30 team members in the U.S. and southern Africa.
-Our team is committed to serving our mission with purpose, poise and joy.
-Although challenges of the orphan care crisis we face loom large, we strive to remember that God doesn’t call us to be God; He calls us to be faithful.
+Forgotten Voices employs team members in the U.S. and southern Africa.
+Although the challenges of the orphan care crisis loom large, we strive to remember that God doesn’t call us to be God; He calls us to be faithful.
 Our staff leaders and Board of Directors work together to ensure that our programs are effective, and that our work reflects the Christian character and values on which the organization was founded.

 Steve Proctor, Forgotten Voices Board Chair